DavidFoxCode/CS-320-Amin-Ahmed/README.md

 ## Reflections on Portfolio Work

 This portfolio demonstrates my ability to interpret requirements, design software, write technically sound and efficient code, and apply robust software testing techniques.
-Submitting these artifacts highlights my growth in applying unit tests, understanding code interdependencies, and documenting my work in a professional manner for future employers or coursework.
+Submitting these artifacts highlights my growth in applying unit tests, understanding code interdependencies, and documenting my work in a professional manner for future employers or coursework, for this portfolio submission, I included some of my best work from this course.
+From Project One, I added the contact service files (Contact.java, ContactService.java, ContactTest.java, ContactServiceTest.java), which showcase my ability to write unit tests, uncover errors, and ensure software functionality.
+From Project Two, I included my summary and reflections report, which highlights how I analyzed testing approaches based on requirements and applied strategies to make sure the code works correctly.
+Together, these artifacts demonstrate my skills in software testing, automation, and quality assurance.

+## How to ensure Functional and Secure Code?

+ To make sure my code and programs are functional and secure, I focus on thorough unit testing and coverage, double-checking input validation, and following best practices for secure coding.
+Using Maven and JUnit in VSCode helped me automate tests and ensure everything runs as expected.
+I also pay attention to potential edge cases and scenarios that might break the software, which helps reduce bugs before deployment.

+## How to interpret User Needs?

+ Understanding what the user actually needs is key, so I make sure to carefully review requirements before writing any code.
+I break down the features into smaller tasks and check that each one aligns with what the user wants.
+Feedback from milestones also helped me adjust my approach to make the code more accurate and user-focused.

+## How to approach Designing Software?

+ I usually start with planning and mapping out the components of the program, thinking about how classes and services interact, and identifying where tests are needed.
+Then I code in small, testable parts and continuously test them as I go.
+This approach keeps the design modular, easier to maintain, and reduces the chance of introducing bugs.
+Overall, this portfolio submission shows not just the work I’ve done, but the thought process behind it, the testing strategies I used, and my focus on delivering high-quality, reliable software.